Fire Alarm System - Plan Submittal and Inspection Requirements

 5. Over 5% of the initiating devices not functional

 6. System not tested in accordance with Fire Code and 6 months overdue

 7. Fire system activated (hood system, clean agent, etc.)

 This tag must be completed at time of inspection in detail and placed in the plastic sleeve (recommended) attached to the front of Fire Alarm Control Panel door in front of any other tag.
 The tag shall indicate the servicing company, technicians name and number, date and nature of the impairment or what corrective action is necessary, and shall remain attached until all conditions are corrected.
 The tag should be punched, with correct month and year, to indicate the date the servicing company placed the red tag on the system.

-The property owner and the Fire Marshal's Office (John Rodgers) shall be notified by e-mail immediately after any fire protection or life-safety equipment is RED TAGGED.
+The property owner and the Fire Marshal's Office (Chip Taylor) shall be notified by e-mail immediately after any fire protection or life-safety equipment is RED TAGGED.
+YELLOW IMPAIRMENT TAG

 This tag is for Fire Department Inspection use to show a Fire Alarm System or equipment is found not to be in compliance with applicable NFPA standards or manufacture's guidelines but the system is functional.